 Bank transfer (ACH): None, bank fees may apply

 No matter what exchange you choose, it's important to verify that it's available in District of Columbia.
 Some states have strict requirements, while others simply require a money transmitter license.
-SoFi is not available in District of Columbia, so watch out for that.
 Once you've settled on an exchange, you're required to complete "know your consumer" (KYC) requirements, which involves your name and proof of identification.
-You may also need to prove your address by uploading something like a government benefits statement, a credit card statement or a pre-printed paystub from your employer.
+You may also need to prove your address by uploading something like an insurance bill, a credit card statement or a government benefits statement.

 General steps to signing up with an exchange include: